obinna240/cqrs-pos/user.query.api/README.md

 ### Classes
 It includes the UserEventHandler interface which handles 3 methods or the 3 events we generate i.e. the userRegisteredEvern, UserRemovedEvent and UserUpdatedEvent

+Query
+-
+We create classes to query the read database.
+We also need handlers to handle incoming query requests.